BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Flow State**

+Last night I sat down to clear a few emails that I found myself pussy in a solid two hours of focus and productive work concentrating mainly on my top priorities.
+I was in that state that is called “flow“ where working seems to be not so much effort free as Something that it would require effort to stop.

+I have no idea why it happened.
+Maybe it was the fact that we are in the middle of a heat wave and I knew I wasn’t going to be able to sleep.
+Maybe my constant attention to writing this book has put my mind in a state that is receptive to being focused.
+Or maybe it was the two days previously when I tried half heartedly to get stuff done with very little result.
+Perhaps my subconscious had worked out a plan.

+All three seem quite believable.
+But only one of them is repeatable.
+So that’s the one I will carry on doing.

 #### **Last Minute Merchant**

 At my school people who habitually left things to the last minute were referred to by the teachers as last minute merchants.
 From the fact that there was a name for it, it is possible to infer that the behaviour was widespread.
 From the fact that I remember it so clearly many years after it is possible to infer that this was a behaviour I was guilty of.